The-Monitoring-Shop/c10e-u8y-command-and-control/README.md

 container.roles.update
 ```

-> These are availabe in `Kubernetes Engine Service Agent`, but that role has some 1500+ other perms which are not required
+> These are available in `Kubernetes Engine Service Agent`, but that role has some 1500+ other perms which are not required

 3. Add roles/logging.viewer
-4. Assign the custom role to the `<account>-compute@developer.gserviceaccount.com` account
+4. Assign the custom role to the service account used by the VM instance